googleworkspace/gws-genai-addon-sample/README.md

 Additional configurations for the provider are found in the `modules/gen_ai_providers/vertex_ai_palm_api.js` file, including the models used, maximum tokens returned, and other configuration.

+##### Terms of Use & Privacy Policy

+Please check Google Cloud's [Terms](https://cloud.google.com/product-terms#section-3) for more information on how your data is processed.

 #### Google Developer PaLM API

 The add-on can use [Google Developer PaLM API](https://developers.generativeai.google/) to generate and summarize text.